sinister-ogee/Credit-Card-Fraud/README.md

-# Credit Card Fraud Detection Using Neural Networks
+# Credit Card Fraud Detection Using Deep Learning

 This project applies a deep learning approach to detect fraudulent credit card transactions using real-world anonymized data.
 It uses a Multi-Layer Perceptron (MLP) built with TensorFlow and Keras to classify transactions as fraudulent or legitimate.